J.D. Fox Micro Resource Center

 Standard websites can show you lots of nicely formatted information, but are limited in interactive functionality.
 Java is a system that allows you to easily download and run application programs (called Java applets) through your web browser, which can greatly enhance what you can do on a website.
 Java applets are mostly used for connectivity related to the website you're on—such as to get technical support on an accounting program you have through the software publisher's website, use instant messaging with a sales representative through the manufacturer's website, take a 3D virtual tour of your new house on your architect's website, or use an online training system.
 Java-based games are also popular.

 To use Java on a desktop or laptop computer, you have to download and install the Java platform software.
 If you visit a website that requires Java, the website will usually tell you so.
-Most mobile phones come with Java support already.
+The Apple iMac and MacBook, and most mobile phones and tablets, come with Java support already.

 JavaScript